 In the Middle Ages, Africa was a leader in the scientific research and knowledge.
 Now Umar Benna of the College of Architecture and Planning at the University of Dammam, in Al-Khoba, Saudi Arabia believes that the lessons of Timbuktu's gradual development approach can teach modern Africa, as well as the western world, how to deal with globalism.

 During the reconstruction of Lincoln Castle in England, archaeologists discovered an elaborate, stone sarcophagus believed to date from the 10th century.
 Now plans are being made to open the tomb and discover who might lie inside.

-THLord Stefan li Rous has published updates to Stefan's Florilegium for April, 2013.
+THLord Stefan li Rous shares updates to Stefan's Florilegium for September 2013.